vafopoulos/dataURL/README.md

 -from [optional] The starting date of the data is referenced.
 -to [optional] The ending date of the data is referenced.

-*THINGS TO DO*
-store user credential path on settings file and load automatically
-store and hide our google auth file